nrfconnect/sdk-nrf/samples/matter/template/README.rst

 This basic implementation enables the commissioning on the device, which allows it to join a Matter network.

 Use this sample as a reference for developing your own application.
-See the :ref:`ug_matter_creating_accessory` page for an overview of steps that you need to complete.
+See the :ref:`ug_matter_creating_accessory` page for an overview of the process you need to follow.

 Requirements
 ************